 Patients with suspected or confirmed COVID-19 who are currently hospitalised and have moderate to severe symptoms (to inform therapeutic management).

 Reverse transcription loop-mediated isothermal amplification

 Reverse transcription loop-mediated isothermal amplification (RT-LAMP) assays are an emerging test to detect SARS-CoV-2 viral RNA.
+They use a similar process to RT-PCR, but use constant temperatures and produce more viral DNA compared with RT-PCR.
 While assays are simple and quick, there is less evidence for their use.
 Assays for SARS-CoV-2 have been developed and are being evaluated.

 Viral isolation is not recommended as a routine diagnostic procedure.
 All procedures involving viral isolation in cell culture require trained staff and biosafety level 3 (BSL-3) facilities.

-Best Practice has published a separate topic on the management of co-existing conditions in the context of COVID-19.
-BMJ Best Practice: management of co-existing conditions in the context of COVID-19 external link opens in a new window
+Best Practice has published a separate topic on the Management of co-existing conditions in the context of COVID-19.

 Use of this content is subject to our disclaimer